scott967/script.tv.show.next.aired/README.txt

 Country             (production country of the tv show, eg. 'USA') Runtime             (duration of the episode in minutes) Fanart              (tv show fanart)
-AirsToday           (will return 'True' if the show is aired today, otherwise 'False'; deprecated alias: "Today") NextDate            (date the next episode will be aired) NextDay             ("nice" localized format for NextDate, eg. "Wed, Jun 11" or "Mon, Jan 26, 2015") NextTitle           (name of the next episode)
+NextDate            (date the next episode will be aired) NextDay             ("nice" localized format for NextDate, eg. "Wed, Jun 11" or "Mon, Jan 26, 2015") NextTitle           (name of the next episode)